AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 end
 ````

-THis is why we say that our approach to Test Driven Development is **Behavior Driven Development**.
+THis is why we say that our approach to Test Driven Development is **Behaviour Driven Development**.

 ---

-'I can Test Drive Develop anything' means that when I am facing a problem, I am able to divide it in small chunks, that I am able to be very clear about what I want to achieve in those chunks, that I develop my solution step by step, writing the test first and then finding the solution.
-It means that whatever language or project I am working on, I am able to consistently use a methodology such as the Red-Green-Refactor In other words, I can use a process to create structured code, easy to read, debug and update.
+**'I can Test Drive Develop anything' means that when I am facing a problem, I am able to divide it in small chunks, that I am able to be very clear about what I want to achieve in those chunks, that I develop my solution step by step, writing the test first and then finding the solution.
+It means that whatever language or project I am working on, I am able to consistently use a methodology such as the Red-Green-Refactor In other words, I can use a process to create structured code, easy to read, debug and update.**

 ---